beautifulchoi/DAVIS-speech-sep/README.md

 To create the CSV files, we filtered the dataset by comparing the maximum volume of the speech components to the overall mix.
 Only videos containing speech with a volume above a certain threshold were included in the valid dataset for training.

+For more information on the Muddy Mix dataset, refer to [VisAH GitHub](https://github.com/WikiChao/VisAH).

 ## Training

 To train the model: